chuck-confluent/decommission-kafka-broker/README.md

     --describe --topic test
 ```

+Note that now, even with a balanced cluster, running `kafka-reassign-partitions --generate` with `--brokers "4,3,2,1"` instead of `--brokers "1,2,3,4"` would produce a completely different partition assignment strategy for no good reason.

 ## Steps to Decommission a broker
 ### Pick a broker to decommission (don't kill the controller!)